nodejs/node/doc/api/crypto.markdown

 ## Caveats

 The crypto module still supports some algorithms which are already compromised.
-And the API also allows to use ciphers and hashes with a small key size that are considered to be too weak for safe use.
+And the API also allows the use of ciphers and hashes with a small key size that are considered to be too weak for safe use.

 Users should take full responsibility for selecting the crypto algorithm and key size according to their security requirements.

-The following descriptions only show some recommendations to use crypto module.
-See [NIST SP 800-131A] for details.
+Based on the recommendations of [NIST SP 800-131A]:

 - MD5 and SHA-1 are no longer acceptable where collision resistance is required such as digital signatures.